biscuitlad/Punchcard-encoder/README.md

 ![punchcard-pattern](https://github.com/user-attachments/assets/1fc59f27-9d05-481f-9dd1-d78a6ee7cc2f)

-And the output (please note that the blank rows in the pattern are ignored by the script):
+And the output (note that blank rows in the pattern are ignored by the script):
 ```
 XXX------X----X-----XXX
 -XX--X----XXX---X-X---XX